opencog/learn/README.md

   a spanning tree or spanning graph.
 The only edges allowed in this graph are those with high MI (i.e. small distance, those that are close to one-another.)
-* Factor the graph into vertexes and thier nearest neighbors.
+* Factor the graph into vertexes and their nearest neighbors.
 This factorization resembles an N-gram or skip-gram: the list of neighbors is that skip-gram.
 * Just as skip-grams can be interpreted as vectors, the same is possible